 What Cee-Jai describes as "instilled in my mind and in my memory, my belief system" is a lesson from intergenerational trauma.
-In truth, Cee-Jai's life shows the presence of all four of these pathways, targeting her for physical, sexual and psychological violence.
-As the daughter of a residential school survivor, multigenerational and intergenerational trauma shaped her life; when her mother took Cee-Jai and her sister and left the home to escape her violent partner she and her children were left socially and economically marginalized and in that position more violence entered Cee-Jai's life and she was sexually abused; 33 as they grew, Cee-Jai's sister was unable to get the help she needed and ended up living on the streets where she was eventually murdered; 4 Through all this, Cee-Jai herself identifies "not giving me my voice" - not respecting her agency - as a significant part of the problem, which she works to overcome.
+In truth, Cee-Jai's life shows the presence of all four of the pathways the National Inquiry identified as pathways of violence, targeting her for physical, sexual and psychological violence.
+As the daughter of a residential school Survivor, multigenerational and intergenerational trauma shaped her life; when her mother took Cee-Jai and her sister and left the home to escape her violent partner she and her children were left socially and economically marginalized and in that position more violence entered Cee-Jai's life and she was sexually abused;10 as they grew, Cee-Jai's sister was unable to get the help she needed and ended up living on the streets where she was eventually murdered;11 Through all this, Cee-Jai herself identifies "not giving me my voice" - not respecting her agency - as a significant part of the problem, which she works to overcome.
 She notes that she would not treat her nieces in the way she was treated.
 She would listen to them.

-Despite all these elements, Cee-Jai was eventually able to find help and housing - an important part of meeting her right to security - and is working to break the patterns of intergenerational trauma and colonial violence that harmed her.
-She now has a job as an outreach worker, helping women who are going through what she has gone through.35 The report also identified at several points that while it is crucial to support Indigenous women, girls and 2SLGBTQQIA people who are the targets of so much violence, Indigenous men and boys have also experienced trauma and violence through colonialism and also need support.
+Despite all these elements, Cee-Jai was eventually able to find help and housing - an important part of meeting her right to security, thus disrupting the paths to violence - and is working to break the patterns of intergenerational trauma and colonial violence that harmed her.
+She now has a job as an outreach worker, helping women who are going through what she has gone through.

+The report also identified at several points that while it is crucial to support Indigenous women, girls and 2SLGBTQQIA people who are the targets of so much violence, Indigenous men and boys have also experienced trauma and violence through colonialism and also need support.
 This is a truth we have heard as members of the NIMC-Justice Ministries reading group as well.
-In the words of the report, "Men and boys are important as well; they need programs and support."36
+In the words of the report, "Men and boys are important as well; they need programs and support".